t4sn33m-s4h4t/Back2You-Frontend/README.md

 # Back2You - Frontend

 Back2You's frontend is built with **React, Vite, TailwindCSS, and Firebase**.
-It provides a modern and responsive UI for managing posts, claims, user interactions, and real-time chat.
+It provides a modern and responsive UI for managing posts, claims, user interactions and real-time chat.

 ## Features
 - User registration and login